siggisv/remotemo/docs/API_design.md

 renderer, the window and quitting SDL._

-- By default, the destructor of the `remoTemo::Temo` object will handle cleaning up all SDL-resources it used (even those it did not create itself) and then call `SDL_Quit()` to clean up all SDL subsystems.
+- By default, the destructor of the `remoTemo::Temo` object will handle cleaning up all its resources (both those it did create itself and those passed to it) and then call `SDL_Quit()` to clean up all SDL subsystems.

-- When created, the `remoTemo::Temo` object can be set not to have its destructor handle cleaning up **all** resources (e.g. if you wanted to create the window yourself to display some menu before and after having remoTemo taking control of the window).
-In that case you have the responsibility of cleaning up those resources and to call `SDL_Quit()`.
+- When created, the `remoTemo::Temo` object can be set to not have its destructor handle cleaning up **all** its resources.

-  > **Note**
-  > Even when set to not clean up everything, it will still clean up those
-  > resources it did create itself.
+  In that case it will **only** clean up those resources it did create itself, leaving to you the responsibility of cleaning up all other resources and to call `SDL_Quit()` when you're done.

+  This can be usefull e.g. if you already created a window yourself to display some splash screen and/or menu before the text monitor is shown and would like that window to remain open afterward to be able to display the menu again and/or some afterwords.

 If, for some reason, you want to clean up sooner, you could call: